erynith/movie-web-instances/page.md

 ---

 > **📝 Note:** If you find any instances with ads or redirects, please report them on this page or on [GitHub](https://github.com/erynith/movie-web-instances/issues) so we can remove them.
-Thank you.
+Thank you. (ironic since this site has ads)

 ## Instances